barnii77/lcaml_py/README.md

 LCaml is an incomplete, terribly slow, lua-style functional programming language.
 Note that I did only little prep for this project (know basic steps of interpreter) and did not read a book or something for this project, I kinda just did what seemed the most obvious to me.
 Therefore, I might have made some unusual decisions.

+# Setup
+1. Clone the repo: `git clone https://github.com/barnii77/lcaml_py`
+2. Install the newest version of llvmlite (required only if you want to use the jit compiler): `conda install -c numba/label/dev llvmlite`

 # LCaml language concept
 LCaml is an esoteric interpreted programming language written primarily to troll my programming teacher in school.
 This is also one of the main reasons to write the interpreter in python as opposed to a more suitable language.